madMAx43v3r/mmx-node/docs/src/content/docs/guides/remote-services.md

 ```
 Alternatively to set the node address permanently: `echo node.ip > config/local/node`

-To disable the built-in farmer in the node: `echo false > config/local/farmer`
+To disable the built-in farmer in the node: `echo false > config/local/farmer` \
+To disable the built-in wallet in the node or farmer: `echo false > config/local/wallet` \
+To disable the built-in harvester in the farmer: `echo false > config/local/harvester`

 ### Remote Timelord